Flood Advisory in Effect for Hawai‘i Island

-At 6:16 p.m.
-HST, radar indicated moderate to heavy rain showers over the North and South Kona Districts of the Big Island.
-Rain was falling at a rate of 1 to 2 inches per hour.
+At 3:20 P.M.
+HST, radar indicated heavy rain falling at rates of 1 to 2 inches per hour along leeward and interior slopes of the Big Island.
+Additional heavy showers and thunderstorms are expected through the afternoon, leading to ponding on roads, including Māmalahoa Highway and Saddle Road.

-Locations in the advisory include but are not limited to Kailua-Kona, Kealakekua, Honalo, Captain Cook, Kalaoa, Honaunau, Hawaiian Ocean View, Kahalu‘u-Keauhou, Kainaliu, Holualoa and the
+Locations in the advisory include but are not limited to Kailua-Kona, Pōhakuloa Camp, Captain Cook, Pu‘uanahulu, Honaunau, Kawaihae, Kahalu‘u-Keauhou, Kainaliu, Waikoloa Village, Kealakekua, Honalo and Kohala Ranch.

 PRECAUTIONARY/PREPAREDNESS ACTIONS